 Trade is buying and selling things to each other.
 Countries trade with other countries.

 Leavers want Brexit to make new trade plans.
 Remainers want EU trade plans.

-A backstop means a Brexit border would have to be moved outside of the island of Ireland.
+A backstop is a made up border away from the island of Ireland.

 Some of the UK’s laws are EU ones.
-Now the UK has to bring them under the British Parliaments.
+The UK has to bring them under the British Parliaments.

-The special law it needs to do this is called the Withdrawal or Repeal bill.
+The special law to do this is called the Withdrawal bill or the Repeal bill.